rui314/chibicc/README.md

     ./chibicc -S ./test/hello.c

+generating a.out file if no parameter -o provided

+    ./chibicc ./test/hello.c

 ## options always passed to the linker

 it means that if you don't use the ld linker or ld.lld probably some options should be conditionned depending your linker